charlieburd/pewlett_hackard_analysis/README.md

 ## Pewlett Hackard Analysis Summary:
 --a)Provide high-level responses to the following questions --b)Provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-----How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+#### If we look at our "retiring_titles" tables, we get the count for each department, after we change the code to below, it will display the total amount of roles that will need to be filled.
+There are 90,398 roles that will need to be filled.
+`SELECT COUNT (title)
+FROM unique_titles;`
-----Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-#### In t
+#### No, as I had mentioned in fourth bullet above, there will be a a sever lack of mentors, given the large amount of roles needed to be filled.
+Some mentor to mentee ratio of departments will be as high as 1-60.
+To look at this table we will use the below code:
+`SELECT COUNT (title), title
+FROM mentorship_eligibility
+GROUP BY title
+ORDER BY count DESC;`